carlosdgerez/Gerez-Resume/docs/index.md

 </div>

 ## Who I am?
-I am  a avid learner that have a passion for technology and solve problems.
+I am  an avid learner that have a passion for technology and solving problems.
 Love to learn something new each day, and the satisfaction of teamwork.

 >> **"No one can whistle a symphony.
 It takes a whole orchestra to play it." – H.E.
 Luccock**